Staking Menu Overview

 Validator stats on testnet

-You can query a Stash Account of any validator in order to see their basic statistics.
+Here you can query an Account ID of any validator in order to see their basic statistics.
 This is useful mostly to validators.
-But you, as a nominator, can also check if there are any recent sessions during which the validator you have in mind has underperformed.
-Apart from that, there are helpful diagrams that show the following:
+But, as a nominator, you can use it to check how your chosen validator is performing, in particular if there are any recent sessions during which your validator has underperformed.
+Below that you can see diagrams showing:

 - rewards received in a given era and the average reward till that era;